 Definition of Dixieland in English:

-A kind of jazz with a strong two-beat rhythm and collective improvisation that originated in New Orleans in the early 20th century.
+A kind of jazz with a strong two-beat rhythm and collective improvisation, which originated in New Orleans in the early 20th century.

 - And what better way to get there than on board a music-filled steamboat, featuring the sounds of Dixieland and New Orleans jazz?